craigybaeb/AGREE/README.md

 ## Future Work

-In the future, Craig Pirie plans to further extend the AGREE (Aggregation for Robust Explanation Experience) method and API to enhance its capabilities and address additional challenges in the field of explainable AI.
+In the future, Craig plans to further extend the AGREE (Aggregation for Robust Explanation Experience) method and API to enhance its capabilities and address additional challenges in the field of explainable AI.
 Some of the planned extensions include:

 1. **Integration of Counterfactual Explanations**: Craig aims to incorporate counterfactual explanations into the AGREE framework.
 This will allow the measurement of disagreement between counterfactual explanations and the aggregation of these explanations.
 The counterfactual explanations will adhere to the principles of fairness, providing only plausible and actionable insights.